erwanmq/Solar-System-Simulation/README.md

 For the next update: - HUD where we could: -change the time speed
-                                           -create our own planets with the mass, size, position (cursor position).
+                                           \n-create our own planets with the mass, size, position (cursor position).
                                            -select a planet and get infos of the planet.
                                            -select a planet and zoom in.